micahvandegrift/micahvandegrift.github.io/CV.md

 **Primary organizer and session facilitator | THATCamp ACRL2013.**
 * First THATCamp (The Humanities and Technology Camp) collaborative unconference at an ACRL conference. [http://acrl2013.thatcamp.org/](http://acrl2013.thatcamp.org/)

-**Panel presentation | DIY Library Culture and the Academy.**  Ford, E., Leeder, K., Dorney, E., & Vandegrift, M.
+**Panelist | DIY Library Culture and the Academy.**  Ford, E., Leeder, K., Dorney, E., & Vandegrift, M.
 * Given at the *Association of College and Research Libraries*, Indianapolis. *In the Library with the Lead Pipe*.
 [http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/](http://www.inthelibrarywiththeleadpipe.org/2013/diy-library-culture/)